tedchen0001/OSCP-Notes/SQLi(manually).md

 ' GROUP BY table.column1, column2, column3(n) HAVING 1=1 -- and so on
 ```

-use the waiting time to determine whether the conditional equation is valid.
+use the waiting time to determine whether the conditional equation is valid

 ```SQL
 -- e.g. guess username (ASCII)